bytecodealliance/wasmtime/cranelift/codegen/src/opts/README.md

    place of `x` in such cases would introduce uses of `y` where it is not defined.

+   An exception to this rule is discarding constants, as they can be rematerialized anywhere without introducing correctness issues.
+For example, the (admittedly silly) rule `(select 1 x (iconst_u _)) => x` would be a good candidate for not using `subsume`, as it does not discard any non-constant values introduced in its LHS.

 3. Avoid overly general rewrites like commutativity and associativity.
 Instead, prefer targeted instances of the rewrite (for example, canonicalizing adds where one operand is a constant such that the constant is always the add's